makeyourownmaker/ComLabWeatherShiny/README.md

 | Wind Bearing Mean | Degrees                    |
 | Timestamp         | Data Hours:Minutes:Seconds |

 Dew point is the temperature at which air, at a level of constant pressure, can no longer hold all the water it contains.
 Dew point is defined [here](https://www.cl.cam.ac.uk/research/dtg/weather/dewpoint.html) and in more detail [here](http://www.faqs.org/faqs/meteorology/temp-dewpoint/).

 There are known issues with the sunlight and rain sensors.
 These measurements are not included for now.

 ### Cleaning

 The data included in the app start on 2008-08-01 when the weather station was moved to it's current [location](https://www.cl.cam.ac.uk/research/dtg/weather/map.html).
 Unrealistically high wind speed (> 60), low humidity (< 10) and low temperature (< -20) values were removed.

-[Cook's distance](https://en.wikipedia.org/wiki/Cook%27s_distance) was used to remove the remaining influential observations.

-Some problems may remain in the data.
+[Cook's distance](https://en.wikipedia.org/wiki/Cook%27s_distance) was used to remove the remaining influential observations but some problems may remain in the data.
 Such as long series of repeated values.
 The Digital Technology Group list [inaccuracies](https://www.cl.cam.ac.uk/research/dtg/weather/inaccuracies.html) in the weather data.

 I have no affiliation with Cambridge University, the Computer Laboratory or the Digital Technology Group.